 PATFIELD: Alma… Chapter 1

 The "Patfield" section of this site will only have a few chapters in this early stage of preparation.
 This is in memory of my mother, Alma Maud STRONG (née PATFIELD).
 It is not intended to be a full account of the PATFIELDs, since this is covered by other publications.
 My narrow focus is on our part of this family.
 Please read in sequence by following the links at the bottom of each page or use the "Quick Nav" at top right.
 If you wish to select individual chapters, please click on the top left link to the "Sitemap" page.
 Note that it is intended that the chapters develop the story of our family and appendices will contain supporting data.
 The section is integrated with the Photo Gallery: “Alma PATFIELD… her father's & mother's lines.”
 This gallery illustrates Alma's early German heritage, her grandparents, parents & siblings, and her own life.
-Note the styles: links to individual images: …#2 ; citation of sources: …ix)
+Note the styles: links to individual images: …#2 .
+Note these image links are clarified by the separate addition of hyperlinked thumbnails.
+Citation of sources is shown as …ix).

 Do you have information, opinion or a question relating to either this site’s contents or its copyright?
 Please use the e-mail link available at the bottom of each page.
 I look forward to corresponding with you.